vacp2p/rfc/waku.md

 envelope        = flags auxiliary-field payload padding [signature] [salt]
 ```

 Those unable to decrypt the message data are also unable to access the signature.
 The signature, if provided, is the ECDSA signature of the Keccak-256 hash of the unencrypted data using the secret key of the originator identity.
-The signature is serialised as the concatenation of the `R`, `S` and `V` parameters of the SECP-256k1 ECDSA signature, in that order. `R` and `S` are both big-endian encoded, fixed-width 256-bit unsigned. `V` is an 8-bit big-endian encoded, non-normalised and should be either 27 or 28.
+The signature is serialised as the concatenation of the `R`, `S` and `V` parameters of the SECP-256k1 ECDSA signature, in that order. `R` and `S` are MUST be big-endian encoded, fixed-width 256-bit unsigned. `V` is MUST be an 8-bit big-endian encoded, non-normalised and should be either 27 or 28.

-The padding field was introduced in order to align the message size, since message size alone might reveal important metainformation.
+The padding field is used to align message size, since message size alone might reveal important metainformation.
 Padding can be arbitrary size.
-However, it is recommended that the size of Data Field (excluding the Salt) before encryption (i.e. plain text) should be factor of 256 bytes.
+However, it is recommended that the size of Data Field (excluding the Salt) before encryption (i.e. plain text) SHOULD be factor of 256 bytes.

 ### Payload Encryption